mtford90/siesta/md/docs.md

 |model|name of the model of which the modified object is an instance|
 |type|type of event, one of Set, Splice, New, Delete|

-`Set` events have the following extra fields
+`set` events have the following extra fields

 |Field|Description|
 |-----|-----------|